rishabhjoshi/Info-Retrieval-System/readme.md

 **My Modules** : Folder containing self implemented algorithms.

-> _Use scikit learn if you want better implementation._
+> _Use scikit learn or other modules if you want better implementation.
+My aim is to learn the implementations, not just use them for some application.
+Good Day._

 ---